Reviews You Can Rely On

 Credit: Sam Willits

-Outdoor brands will either use an in-house waterproof material, which will have its own unique name, or a third-party material, which will most likely be Gore-Tex.
-In-house waterproof materials have wildly varying quality, and we encourage a case-by-case analysis if your prospective jacket brandishes a waterproof fabric name that you don't recognize.
-Some of these in-house materials are fantastic, and some aren't, but these are almost always less expensive than name brand materials and can make for great budget products.
+Outdoor brands will either use an in-house waterproof material, which will have its own unique name, or a third-party material, like Gore-Tex.
+In-house waterproof materials have wildly varying quality, and I encourage a case-by-case analysis if your prospective jacket boasts a fancy-sounding waterproof fabric name you don't recognize.
+Some of these in-house materials are fantastic, and some aren't, but these are almost always less expensive than name-brand materials and can make for great budget products if you happen across the right one.

 ski jacket - many of our award-winners utilize in-house fabrics to protect the...